D.C. announces $350 million program to help residents pay rent and utility bills

-In a news release, Bowser said the purpose of the program is to help residents pay their bills now so that they can stay in their homes once the public health emergency ends.
+In a news release, Bowser said the purpose of the program is to help residents pay their bills now so that they can stay in their homes once the public health emergency ends."

 “There is a kind of tension that says, ‘Well, I have time, because there’s a moratorium.
 I’ll deal with it later,’ ” she said at a news conference Monday.
 “What we don’t want people to do is to wait.”

-The program’s launch comes as both tenants and small landlords in D.C. have stepped up their criticism of the District’s relief effort for tenants who are behind on rent but still shielded from eviction by the city’s moratorium.
+The program’s launch comes as both tenants and small landlords in the District have stepped up their criticism of the District’s relief effort for tenants who are behind on rent but still shielded from eviction by the city’s moratorium.
 The moratorium blocks eviction filings as well as physical evictions until 60 days after the mayor ends the public health emergency, which has been extended to May 21.

 On Saturday, around 100 demonstrators gathered outside the K Street residence of Deputy Mayor for Planning and Economic Development John Falcicchio near Mount Vernon Square to protest the slow rollout of rent relief.